dashvlas/awesome-ios-interview/Resources/English.md

 ## General

+### Waterfall vs Agile
+### What is waterfall methodology and Agile methodology?
+What are the differences between them?

+Waterfall methodology is a sequential model for software development.
+It is separated into a sequence of pre-defined phases including feasibility, planning, design, build, test, production, and support.

+On the other hand, Agile development methodology is a linear sequential apporach that provides flexibility for changing project requirements.

+List of differences:
+- Waterfall model divides software development process into different phases while Agile segregates the project development lifecycle into sprints.
+This makes waterfall more rigid while agile allows for more flexibility
+- Waterfall model describes the software development life cycle as a single project while Agile considers it as a collection of many different projects; are iterations of different phases focusing on improving overall software quality with feedback from users and QA team.
+- Since waterfall is more rigid, development requirements need to be clearly established beforehand since there is little flexibility for changing once project development starts.
+Meanwhile, Agile allow changes to be made anytime along the project development process even after initial planning has been completed.
+- In Waterfall, the testing phase typically occurs after the build phase.
+In Agile, testing is often performed concurrently with programming or at least in the same iteration.
+- Waterfall is more of an interal process that does not involve user feedback.
+Agile tends to involve user participation more in order to improve customer satisfaction.
+- Waterfall model best fits projects that have a clearly defined set of requirements and where change to requirements is not expect.
+Agile fits more for projects where the requirements are expected to change and evolve.
+- Waterfall can exhibit a project mindset that focuses on completion of the project while Agile can allow for more focus on developing a product that satisfies customers.

 ### HTTP request types
 An HTTP request is a class consisting of HTTP style requests, request lines, request methods, request URL, header fields, and body content.
 The most common methods that are used by a client in an HTTP request are as follows: